2006 Daytona 500: Background

-The Daytona 500 was the first of 36 scheduled stock car races of the 2006 NASCAR Nextel Cup Series, and the 48th running of the event.
-It was held on February 19, 2006, in Daytona Beach, Florida, at Daytona International Speedway, a superspeedway that holds NASCAR races.
+The 48th Daytona 500 was the first of 36 scheduled stock car races of the 2006 NASCAR Nextel Cup Series, and was held on February 19, 2006, in Daytona Beach, Florida, at Daytona International Speedway, a superspeedway that holds NASCAR races.
 Its standard track is a four-turn, 2.5-mile (4.0 km) superspeedway.
 Daytona's turns are banked at 31 degrees, and the front stretch—the location of the finish line—is banked at 18 degrees.

-The Daytona 500 was conceived by NASCAR founder Bill France Sr., who built the Daytona International Speedway.
-The race was first held in 1959; it is the successor to shorter races held on beaches around Daytona Beach.
-It has been the opening round of the NASCAR season since 1982, and from 1988, it has been one of four events that require cars to run restrictor plates.
-The Daytona 500 is often regarded as NASCAR's most prestigious race because it offers the most prize money in American auto racing.
+NASCAR founder Bill France Sr., who built the Daytona International Speedway, conceived the Daytona 500.
+The race was first held in 1959, succeeding shorter races held on beaches around Daytona Beach.
+It has opened the NASCAR season since 1982, and from 1988, was one of four events that require cars to run restrictor plates.
+The race is often regarded as NASCAR's most prestigious race because it offers the most prize money in American auto racing.
 Victory is considered equal to winning either the World Series, the Super Bowl or The Masters.
-The race is often called the "Great American Race" or the "Super Bowl of Stock Car Racing".
+It is often called the "Great American Race" or the "Super Bowl of Stock Car Racing".